-Over 40% of women’s health providers choose the Intrauterine Device (IUD) for themselves in one study.
-However, only about 12-18% of American women overall are choosing an IUD or other long-acting reversible contraception methods (LARC).
+Over 40% of women’s health providers choose the Intrauterine Device (IUD) for themselves according to one study.
+However, The American College of Obstetricians and Gynecologists reports that only about 12% of American women overall are choosing an IUD or other long-acting reversible contraception methods (LARC).
 These gynecologists and other providers help their patients learn about the advantages they enjoy themselves.
 Long-acting reversible contraceptive (LARC) methods like the intrauterine device (IUD) and arm implant (Nexplanon) are very reliable types of birth control that provide years of protection against pregnancy with a single device.

 Why Do So Many Women’s Doctors Choose LARC?